 - You need to work full-time in the public sector

 - Work for a government agency, eligible non-profit, or other approved organization

 - You need to make payments under an income-driven repayment plan

-After 120 payments and 10 years of service, you can apply to get the remainder of your loans forgiven.
+After 120 payments and 10 years of service, you can apply to get the remainder of your loans forgiven under the Public Service Loan Forgiveness Program.
 It’s not automatic, so you’ll need to submit your information to get approved.
 One great thing about this student loan forgiveness option is that you won’t have to pay taxes on the amount that is forgiven.

-So what if you’re looking for loan forgiveness for physical therapists but don’t work in the public sector?
+So, what do you do if you’re looking for loan forgiveness for physical therapists but don’t work in the public sector?
 If you have federal student loans, you can opt for an income-driven repayment (IDR) plan.

 Under these repayment plans borrowers pay a portion of their income each month — typically 10 to 20 percent of their discretionary income — for 20 to 25 years.
 After that point, if you have any remaining balance, you can get that amount forgiven.

 Here’s a list of the IDR plans to consider.
-Each has their own eligibility requirements so talk to your loan servicer to see what the best option is for you:
+Keep in mind that each has their own eligibility requirements.
+Talk to your loan servicer to see what the best option is for you:

 - Income-Based Repayment (IBR) Plan — pay 10 to 15 percent of your discretionary income for 20 to 25 years (depending on when you took out your loans)

 - Income-Contingent Repayment (ICR) Plan — pay 20 percent of your discretionary income or a what a fixed payment would be for 12 years, based on your income for 25 years